berarma/berarma.github.io/about/index.md

   * __PHP, JavaScript, Java, C++, C__

-    Experienced programmer with large expertise on OOP, software patterns and adept to KISS and DRY principles on every programming language.
+    Experienced programmer with good expertise on OOP, software patterns and adept to KISS and DRY principles on every programming language I use.

-  * __CakePHP__
+  * __Javascript/jQuery/jQueryUI__

-    Rapid Application Development a la Ruby on Rails.
-Flexibility and maintainability of projects by means of using MVC, convention over configuration, fat models, skinny controllers and tests.
+    Advanced programming for highly dynamic web sites and applications.

   * __HTML/XHTML/CSS__

     Responsive Web design, highly dynamical sites with animations and effects, accesibility and standards compliance.

-  * __jQuery/jQueryUI__
+  * __CakePHP__

-    Advanced programming for highly dynamic web sites and applications, webapps.
+    Willing for Rapid Application Development a la Ruby on Rails.
+Flexibility and maintainability of projects by means of using MVC, convention over configuration, fat models, skinny controllers and tests.

   * __MySQL, PostgreSQL, JDBC__